wazuh/wazuh-documentation/source/cloud-service/your-environment/agents-without-internet.rst

 Using a forwarding proxy
 ------------------------

 It is possible to access Wazuh Cloud Service using an NGINX forwarding proxy.
-Eventually, the resulting environment will have the following structure.
+Eventually, the resulting environment will have the following structure:

 .. thumbnail:: ../../images/cloud-service/nginx-scheme.png
     :align: center